Mosiwi/mosiwi_wiki/docs/source/common_product/C1K0001_4x4x4led_cube_kit/C1K0001_4x4x4led_cube_kit.md

 |      11       |   DIN    |

 **Install the Arduino library file:**
-Extract the "Mosiwi-4x4x4cube.zip" file downloaded above into the arduino IDE in the following two ways:
+Load the "Mosiwi-4x4x4cube.zip" file downloaded above into the arduino IDE in the following two ways:
 1. Importing a .zip Library
 2. Manual Installation